 In secondary schools, all departments, particularly science, technology and PE, are responsible for producing their own risk assessments.
-The senior leadership team ensures that general risk assessments are available for managing risk throughout the school and for extended activities.
-For school trips and off-site activities, the trip leader is responsible for carrying out a full risk assessment.
-Trips are approved by the EVC and, in the case of residential or overseas trips, by the local authority, using the EVOLVE platform.
-In all schools, risks are monitored through a risk register and documents on EVERY which tracks the risk assessments, who owns them, when they were completed and when they are due for review.
+Members of the SLT ensures that general risk assessments are available for managing risk throughout the school and for extended activities.
+In all schools, risks are monitored on-the Trust's compliance system which tracks the risk assessments, who owns them, when they were completed and when they are due for review.
 These are also shared with all relevant staff who acknowledge they have read the documents.
 The site team will have risk assessments based on their equipment and work activities.
-These are available for all Trustees and governors.
-There is also a Trust-wide risk register with items identified during health and safety audits and annual on-site health and safety reviews at all schools.
+These are available for all trustees and governors.
+There is also a Trust-wide risk analysis with items identified during health and safety audits and annual on-site health and safety reviews at all schools.
 Action plans contained within these risk registers are prioritised, actioned and monitored.
-The external health and safety audit will be carried out by RPA for 2023 with a view to changing to SafetyMark for 2024.
+The audit, compliance and risk committee will agree annually when external assurance is required.